 But the researchers found that awareness of the environmental crisis doesn’t automatically translate changed behaviour, such as choosing other transport modes over air travel.
 Most often, distance or cost are more powerful motivations, particularly for short and medium-haul routes.

-from the Netherlands found that passengers who travel for leisure purposes seem to be most attracted to the option of night trains.
+A recent study from the Netherlands found that passengers who travel for leisure purposes seem to be most attracted to the option of night trains.
 It’s possible that night train services could simply generate new demand from these customers instead of substituting existing airline passengers.
 The researchers found that 40% of business travellers still opted to fly the day before and stay in a hotel instead, though many thought the relative comfort of sleeper trains was appealing.

 Research conducted on behalf of the European parliament is much more pessimistic, concluding that there are more challenges than opportunities for night trains to grow in Europe.
 Chief among them is the continued growth of low-cost airlines.
 Infrastructure costs currently prohibit long-distance night trains which might be able to tempt more passengers out of these aeroplanes.
 Subsidy and investment to expand rail networks may be necessary for the sector to compete with aviation.
-Making airlines pay fuel duty
+Making airlines pay fuel duty could also help.

-could still be effective if it means people keep the pressure on the aviation industry to reform and reduce its growing carbon footprint.
+In the meantime, flygskam could still be effective if it means people keep the pressure on the aviation industry to reform and reduce its growing carbon footprint.